tomasz-oponowicz/bud/README.md

     gulp

-...or `gulp --divider` to have separator between runs.
+...or `gulp --divider` to enable separator between runs.

 ## Testing